fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 ```

 First, we can see a nice list of tokens that look cleaner than the raw text.
 We could remove
-the ’Book I’ chapter markers and more, but this is a good start.
+the 'Book I' chapter markers and more, but this is a good start.
 ['book', 'i', 'i', 'went', 'down', 'yesterday', 'to', 'the', 'piraeus', 'with', 'glaucon',
 'the', 'son', 'of', 'ariston', 'that', 'i', 'might', 'offer', 'up', 'my', 'prayers',
 'to', 'the', 'goddess', 'bendis', 'the', 'thracian', 'artemis', 'and', 'also',